ProjectCS460/Project-Repo/README.md

 ## Work Division:
 + Member A will work on the client side communication for admin (find, edit, status func's) and ticket submission for users.
-+ Member B will work on the client side communication for user includes user GUI and login GUI.
++ jzabawski3453 will work on the client side communication for user includes user GUI and login GUI.
 + JacobT2006 will work on the server side communication between the client UI and the database with login validation.